- What is a colostomy?

 Spots of blood on the stoma

 Spots of blood are not a cause for alarm.
 Cleaning around the stoma as you change the pouch or skin barrier may cause slight bleeding.
 The blood vessels in the tissues of the stoma are very delicate at the surface and are easily disturbed.
 The bleeding will usually stop quickly.
-If it does not, call your ostomy nurse or your doctor.
+If it doesn’t, call your ostomy nurse or your doctor.

 Shaving hair under the pouch